 Subnational conflict is the most deadly, widespread, and enduring form of violent conflict in Asia.
 It affects more than half the countries in South and Southeast Asia and more than 131 million people.
 Between 1999 and 2008, more people were killed in subnational conflicts in Asia than in all other forms of conflict combined.
 How can foreign aid help?

-Click here for findings from The Asia Foundation's major new study on subnational conflict: The Contested Corners of Asia.
+Click here for findings from The Asia Foundation's study on subnational conflict: The Contested Corners of Asia.